whenmoon/jukbox/README.md

 The user Dashboard shows a queue of songs that updates in realtime where they can interact with the playlist and see how long they have until they are due to recieve a new ticket from the venue.

-Please reference the submodules above for front and back-end code.
+Please reference the submodules above for front and back-end repos.

 The app is currently being deployed for demo purposes.